NawafAlqahtani/Disaster_Pipeline_Udacity/README.md

 4.Stores it in a SQLite database

 ### 2.ML Pipeline
-File models/train_classifier.py contains machine learning pipeline that:
+File ML Pipeline Preparation.py contains machine learning pipeline that:

 1.Loads data from the SQLite database
 2.Splits the data into training and testing sets 3.Builds a text processing and machine learning pipeline 4.Trains and tunes a model using GridSearchCV 5.Outputs result on the test set
-6.Exports the final model as a pickle file
+6.Exports the final model as a pickle file.
-7.The Analysis shows when is the best time to visit Seattle, which neighborhood should you rent in.

 ### 2.3 Flask Web App